rccnw/tcnecalendar/README.md

 # tcnecalendar
-Blazor Web App to display TCNE CheckFront calendar data using SyncFusion Scheduler
+Blazor Web App to display TCNE CheckFront calendar data using SyncFusion Scheduler with Azure Functions API and storage account.